robert-waelchli/cspb_2270_final_project/README.md

 > 3. Each node is either a 2-node or a 3-node

-I have found in my research that there are some conflicts between sources as to additional invariants, however these three have been universal acorss definitions as far as I can tell.</p>
+I have found in my research that there are some conflicts between sources as to additional invariants, however these three have been universal across definitions as far as I can tell.</p>
 <p></p>
 <b>Project-Specific 2-3 Tree Implementation:</b>
 <p>For my project, I have chosen to implement a directory of professionals including the following fields: